The Uniform Residential Landlord Tenant Law

 5 Things You Didn’t Know

-Of the six articles that make up the URLTA, five points are commonly overlooked but worth paying close attention to.
+Of the six articles that make up the URLTA, five points are commonly overlooked but important to pay close attention to as a landlord.
+Let’s explore each one in more detail.

 1. Permission to Enter